-- 5. We draw attention to the following matters in the Note 21 as stated in the Notes to Financial Statements: - a.
+We draw attention to the following matters:

 The financial statement of the company includes Company's share of assets of Rs.
-30.49 lakhs and liability of Rs.
-151.63 lakhs in the Balance Sheet as at March 31, 2021 and Company's share of income from Joint Operation Rs.
+31.44 lakhs and liability of Rs.
+175.27 lakhs in the Balance Sheet as at March 31, 2022 and Company's share of income from Joint Operation Rs.
 Nil included in statement of Profit and Loss for the year.
-In absence of Statement from operator from the April 2020 to March 2021, the financial information with regards to the Company's share of assets, liabilities, income, and expenditure has been considered by the Management on the basis of budgeted statement provided by the operator. - b.
+In absence of detailed statement from operator from the April 2021 to March 2022, the financial information with regards to the Company's share of assets, liabilities, income, and expenditure has been considered by the Management on the basis of cash call communication received from the operator.

 In Note No. 5 & 8 to the financial statements, the amounts pertaining to Balances of Advance & Payable to Operator are subject to confirmation as on balance sheet date.